 During Fall 2020, seminars will be posted on this calendar and take place via Zoom.
 To join the mailing list and get the link, email Jennifer Cano (first email@example.com)

-The CQM Distinguished Lecture series has been established in the Fall of 2015 to bring to Stony Brook University the renown experts in the physics of quantum matter.
+The CQM Distinguished Lecture series has been established in the Fall of 2015 to bring to Stony Brook University the renowned experts in the physics of quantum matter.

-November 2019 – March 2020
+November 2019 – February 2020

 Title: Emergent Phenomena at the Interface of Complex Oxides